AMIS Board Members

-Gary Benjamin | Gary Benjamin is a practicing attorney and former Magistrate for the City of Cleveland Heights.
+Gary Benjammin | Gary is a retired attorney and former Magistrate for the City of Cleveland Heights.
 For over 30 years he practiced in downtown Detroit, Michigan doing civil rights cases including class actions against the City of Detroit and State of Michigan.
 Gary and his wife, Melody Hart, have 4 children three of whom live in Northeast Ohio and one in New York City.
-Gary and Melody sponsored a Haitian asylum seeker, Ansly Damus, who has lived with them for one year now while he seeks asylum.
-Gary is active in the Greater Cleveland Congregations organization as core team leader at Trinity Cathedral and serves on the vestry at the cathedral.
+Gary and Melody sponsored a Haitian asylum seeker, Ansly Damus, who has lived with them for one year while he sought asylum.
+Gary is active in the Greater Cleveland Congregations organization as a member of the Management Team and the Core Team at Trinity Cathedral.
 He also teaches law at Wayne State University Law School in downtown Detroit.

 Jennifer Castellano | Jennifer is a driven and passionate Cleveland community leader with family roots in Puerto Rico.
 Since 2022, she has served as the Latinx/Hispanic Community Engagement Coordinator for Cleveland’s Neighborhood Family Practice.
 A graduate of the Cleveland Neighborhood Leadership Development program, Jennifer serves as an executive committee member at Northeast Ohio Association for Hispanic Health (NOAHH).
 In her former role as Families First Program Coordinator for the Spanish American Committee, Jennifer managed, directed, and led all employment and training services, social services, and educational service programs provided under the Spanish American Committee.
 Jennifer lives in the city of Brooklyn, Ohio where she is a new homeowner and proud “dog mom.”